python-telegram-bot/python-telegram-bot/.github/CONTRIBUTING.rst

 The central development branch is ``master``, which should be clean and ready for release at any time.
 In general, all changes should be done as feature branches based off of ``master``.

+If you want to do solely documentation changes, base them and PR to the branch ``doc-fixes``.
+This branch also has its own `RTD build`_.

 Here's how to make a one-off code change.

 1. **Choose a descriptive branch name.** It should be lowercase, hyphen-separated, and a noun describing the change (so, ``fuzzy-rules``, but not ``implement-fuzzy-rules``).
 Also, it shouldn't start with ``hotfix`` or ``release``.